Belize | Exploring Rainforest, Reefs, and Ruins

 Day 6

 This morning, go birding along the trails of the lodge.
-Our location in the foothills of the Sibun National Forest Reserve provides a rich natural environment for numerous species of birds, including the beautiful Lesson's Motmot and the Keel-billed Toucan-the national bird of Belize.
-Following a leisurely breakfast, check out of the hotel and transfer to our lodge on the Caribbean coast.
-Have lunch along the way.
-This evening, sundowner on the patio before dinner.
+The lodge's location in the foothills of the Sibun National Forest Reserve provides a rich natural environment for numerous species of birds, including the beautiful Lesson's Motmot and Belize's national bird, the Keel-billed Toucan.
+After a leisurely breakfast, check out of the hotel and make your way to the Caribbean coast, stopping for lunch en route.
+Arrive to Placencia, check in at your accommodations, and enjoy a welcome cocktail on the patio before dinner.

 Breakfast-Lunch-Dinner included